 We are developing a highly selective, pan-variant targeted therapy for gastrointestinal stromal tumors (GIST) that is designed to address treatment resistance.

 GIST is the most common sarcoma of the gastrointestinal tract with an estimated 4,000 to 6,000 new cases diagnosed in the United States each year.
-Approximately 80% of GIST cases are driven by mutations that activate the tyrosine kinase KIT, and the disease remains KIT dependent through successive lines of therapy.
-Most patients who receive first-line imatinib as a treatment for GIST experience disease progression due to the emergence of other KIT resistance mutations rendering subsequent lines of targeted therapy significantly less effective.
+Approximately 80% of GIST cases are driven by mutations in KIT, and the disease remains KIT-dependent through successive lines of therapy.
+Most patients who receive first-line imatinib as a treatment for GIST later experience disease progression due to the emergence of other KIT resistance mutations rendering subsequent lines of targeted therapy significantly less effective.